fumin/fumin.github.io/mopcon_2013.md

 we want to share the photos and moments with people around us instantly to mark the moment.
 What technology should we employ to achieve this?

-Let's start with the requirements
+Let us start with the requirements
 * Cross platform
 * Secure and decentralized, remember we want to f*ck the government.

-Next, let's think about the high level implementation design.
+Next, let us think about the high level implementation design.
 First, we need to decide on the underlying communication technology.
 Options are:
 * Relay servers, but we need to deal with the issue of room management, in this case based on proximity.
-  As we scale, we'll also need to face the problem of inter-server communication.
+  As we scale, we willll also need to face the problem of inter-server communication.
   Obviously, servers are not a cost effective solution, an EC2 medium instance costs around $3,000NT a month.
-  Last but not least, it's hard to distill trust in our tech savy potential users with a centralized server.
+  Last but not least, it is hard to distill trust in our tech savy potential users with a centralized server.
 * Hybrid server appraoch, devices handle the discovery themselves, and use Interactive Connectivity Establishment (ICE) servers as pipes.
 * Bluetooth, designed only for short range, 5~7 size device groups.